-This is an implementation of RFC 6902 JSON Patch written in Java.
+This is an implementation of RFC 6902 JSON Patch written in Java with extended JSON pointer.

 Description & Use-Cases